awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch-logs/scenarios/big-query/README.md

 Follow the below steps to create the necessary resources in AWS CloudFormation and use the AWS CLI to upload the necessary logs.

 1. In your local terminal, change directories to [resources](../../../../../workflows/cloudwatch_logs_big_query/resources/).
-2. Run `aws cloudformation deploy --template-file stack.yaml --stack-name CloudWatchBigQuery`
+1. Run `aws cloudformation deploy --template-file stack.yaml --stack-name CloudWatchBigQuery`
-3. Run `./make-log-files.sh`.
+1. Run `./make-log-files.sh`.
+This will output two timestamps for use in the following step.
+1. Run `export QUERY_START_DATE=<QUERY_START_DATE>`.
+Replace `<QUERY_START_DATE>` with the output from the previous step.
+Repeat this for `QUERY_END_DATE`.
-4. Run `./put-log-events.sh`.
+1. Run `./put-log-events.sh`.
+1. Wait 5 minutes for logs to settle and to ensure we're not querying for logs that exist in the future.

 ### Run the scenario